Electronic Tax Administration Advisory Committee (ETAAC)

-ETAAC members represent various segments of the tax professional community such as tax practitioners and preparers, transmitters of electronic returns, tax software developers, large and small businesses, employers and payroll service providers, individual taxpayers, financial industry (payers, payment options and best practices), system integrators (technology providers), academic (marketing, sales, or technical perspectives), trusts and estates, tax exempt organizations and state and local governments.
+ETAAC members represent various segments of the tax professional community such as tax practitioners and preparers, tax software developers, large and small businesses, employers and payroll service providers, individual taxpayers, financial industry (payers, payment options and best practices), system integrators (technology providers), academic (marketing, sales, or technical perspectives), trusts and estates, tax exempt organizations and state and local governments.

 Open Season for ETAAC Membership